Moelf/FHist.jl/docs/src/start.md

 We call the first one "constructor like" use case and the second one "fit like" use case (as in "fit data to a histogram").

 Each of the two options imply a set of options that can go with them.
-The the two sets of options have some overlap, e.g. `binedges`, `overflow`; but there are also options only make sense of one of them, e.g., `nbins` only works in the "fit like" use case.
+The two sets of options have some overlap, e.g. `binedges`, `overflow`; but there are also options only make sense of one of them, e.g., `nbins` only works in the "fit like" use case.